roginfarrer/collapsed/README.md

 ## FAQ

 <details>
 <summary>When I apply vertical `padding` to the component that gets `getCollapseProps`, the animation is janky and it doesn't collapse all the way.
-What gives?
+What gives?</summary>

 The collapse works by manipulating the `height` property.
 If an element has vertical padding, that padding expandes the size of the element, even if it has `height: 0; overflow: hidden`.